aureliotobias/seasonality/README.md

 ## Seasonality
-**R** script files to asses seasonality and the role of its potential drivers environmental epidemiology studies.
+**R** script files to assess seasonality and the role of its potential drivers environmental epidemiology studies.

 ---